marijnh/Eloquent-JavaScript/05_higher_order.md

 // → 🐉
 ```

-If we have a character (which will be a string of one or two code
+If you have a character (which will be a string of one or two code
-units), we can use `codePointAt(0)` to get its code.
+units), you can use `codePointAt(0)` to get its code.

 ## Recognizing text